The average cost to build a dock is $14,967

 Suspended | Varies |

 Floating docks cost between $15 and $35 per square foot, including both materials and labor.
-The most affordable option is a prefabricated aluminum floating dock, starting around $1,500.
+The most affordable option is a prefabricated aluminum floating dock, which starts at $750.
 These docks are built by placing decking over airtight barrels, drums, or marine floats.
+Here are some of their benefits:

 Least expensive